storj/huggingface-hub-storj-patch/README.md

 ### HF_HUB_STORJ_URL_PREFIX

-Configures the URL to the shared Storj bucket where the Git-LFS blobs of the AI model is replicated.
-The default value is the bucket where the StarCoder model is replicated: https://link.storjshare.io/raw/juzlwaj7ovnst5gtkv2km3rkriha/lfs-huggingface
+Configures the URL to the shared Storj bucket that replicates the Git-LFS blobs of the AI model.
+The default value is the bucket that replicates the StarCoder model: https://link.storjshare.io/raw/juzlwaj7ovnst5gtkv2km3rkriha/lfs-huggingface